 - 1. Work with non-profit organizations to address community needs and provide support to federal and non-federal funding initiatives. - 2.
-Work with private industry to address important issues that hamper housing and community development efforts.

-Identify opportunities to create private/public partnerships for project final development to leverage federal funds. nce and
+Work with private industry to address important issues that hamper housing and community development efforts. - 3.
+Identify opportunities to create private/public partnerships for project finance and development to leverage federal funds.